 Biogas Plant Using Kitchen and Food Waste – Instructables

-Long back I posted an instructable on how to construct prototype of a Biogas plant, using 50 liter capacity tank as a digester, which you can see.
+Long back we posted an instructable on how to construct a prototype of a Biogas plant, using 50-litre capacity tank as a digester, which you can see.
 That was my first instructable and people are still commenting and asking me for guidance on Biogas plants for home use … This process is known as anaerobic digestion.
-Methane is a colorless and odorless gas and is highly flammable.
+Methane is a colourless and odourless gas and is highly flammable.
 (It is Hydrogen Sulphide that smells bad)